Frequently Asked Questions

 Kasu has a structured approach to handling losses and defaults through a priority ranking system, where in the case of any recoveries, Senior Tranche Lenders are repaid first, followed by Mezzanine Tranche Lenders and finally Junior Tranche Lenders.

 Epochs are fixed time periods (7 days) that structure Kasu's operations, including interest calculations and processing of lending transactions.
-It is important to note that this means that all your Lending and Withdrawal Requests are determined (fulfilled or otherwise) at the end of each epoch, including your updated loan balance(s).
+It is important to note that this means that all your Lending and Withdrawal Requests are determined (fulfilled or otherwise) during the final 48 hours of each epoch, with your updated loan balance(s) and interest accrued reflected at the beginning of each new epoch.

 In some instances, Kasu may require Delegates to contribute their own funds as First Loss Capital.
 This acts as a buffer to absorb initial losses in a Lending Strategy before affecting Lenders.

 Fees comprise 10% of interest earned by Lenders.
 Half of this fee is to fund Protocol Fee Sharing for Lenders who are also KSU token lockers.
 The remaining half is for the Kasu Protocol to fund operations.
-This is fully outlined in the documentation.
+This is fully outlined in the documentation and the above interest calcualtion section.

 Last updated